Edinburgh-Genome-Foundry/DnaChisel/README.rst

 Defining a problem via Genbank features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can also define a problem by annotating directly a genbank as follows:
+You can also define a problem by annotating directly a Genbank as follows:

 .. raw:: html